The Place: Andersonville Civil War Stockade

 Andersonville stockade was erected towards the end of the Civil War to house a sudden glut of Union prisoners of war after the prison exchange system had broken down.
 It had been the tradition during this war and during most wars fought prior to this, for both sides of the battle to meet and exchange the prisoners they had taken.
 But through a proclamation issued by the North’s own General Ulysses S. Grant, this system was no longer to be honored.
 Suddenly the South had to find a place for thousands of prisoners taken on the battlefield.

-It was a daunting task to consider how to make a play about a stockade where a lot of people died over time.
+It is somewhat of a daunting task to consider how in the world to make a play about a stockade where a lot of people died over time.
 Unlike many of the other depictions of the POW experience, there wasn’t really any interaction between prisoner and guards that could help to build the drama.
 At Andersonville, prisoners were just thrown into a huge stockade and left to fend for themselves.

-Not knowing where to begin, I began casting about wildly trying to find something to inspire the writing of this play.
+I began casting about wildly to try and find something to inspire the writing of this play.
 I read Gene Genet, Theater of Cruelty, as well as some of the writings of Jean Paul Sartre on the nature of freedom.
 But it wasn’t until I decided to attend a meeting of the Georgia chapter of the American Prisoners of War Society that I began to understand how to approach this effort.

-At the time, I didn’t know why I attended their meeting.
-I didn’t see what the experience of prisoners from Korea or World War Two was going to tell me about the Civil War.
+I am not sure why I decided to go to this meeting.
+At the time, I didn’t see what the experience of prisoners from Korea or World War Two was going to tell me about the Civil War.
 But talking with the men from many different conflicts about their experiences I realized that there were universals in the POW experience that cut across all wars and circumstances.
 Some of the things that held true for prisoners in the 20th century also held true for the POWs at Andersonville.
 Suddenly, I had a window into the people I could never meet.

-Witnessing their interactions with each other, I was still struck by the way the men discussed their experience among themselves as a way to heal from their traumatic experiences.
+I found that a large function of the meeting was to help them heal each other through the discussion of their common traumatic experience.
+In addition, and witnessing their interactions with each other, I was still struck by the way the men discussed their experience among themselves as a way to heal from their traumatic experiences.
 Also, by viewing a cross-section of POWs from World War Two on through to the Vietnam War, it was possible to see the different stages of this healing process.
 The extent of the counseling most of these men received upon arriving home was that they were simply told to forget about what happened to them.
 Most actually took this advice, only to later be imprisoned by the residual effects that wouldn’t let them forget their experiences.
 Many complained about an inability to sleep at night, reactions to loud noises, or sudden bursts of anger that would manifest itself in inappropriate ways.
 In time, they began to talk about their experiences as a POW, initially with people who had had the same sort of experience.
-The way they talked about it changed over time, as well.
+But the way they talked about it changed over time, as well.
 I noticed that the Vietnam vets with whom I spoke recalled their stories with a rigidity and attention to superfluous detail, while those from earlier conflicts had more time to let the story settle and were more able to engage in a free and wide ranging conversation about their experience.